As dog owners and walkers in South East Devon we are lucky to have a whole range of different landscapes right on our doorsteps for us to enjoy.

 The Exe Estuary

-The Exe Estuary is internationally important for wildlife and has several designations, including ‘Special Protection Area’ and ‘Site of Special Scientific Interest’ as well as being a ‘Ramsar site’ showing its global importance as a wetland.
+The whole of the Exe Estuary is internationally important for wildlife and has several designations, including ‘Special Protection Area’ and ‘Site of Special Scientific Interest’ as well as being a ‘Ramsar site’ showing its global importance as a wetland.

 East Devon Pebblebed Heaths